Boundary value problems and Hardy spaces for elliptic systems with block structure: Introduction and main results

 \subsection{The elliptic equation}

 Consider again the elliptic equation \eqref{eq:block}.
-The value of $m$ (the number of equations) is irrelevant to everything that follows and the reader may assume $m=1$ when it comes to differential operators such as gradient and divergence.\footnote{Notation in the case $m>1$ looks exactly the same and is explained in Section~\ref{subsec: Notation}.} Only in Section~\ref{sec: multiplicative perturbartion of real operators} we have to assume $m=1$.
-We write \eqref{eq:block} as
+The value of $m$ (the number of equations) is irrelevant to everything that follows and the reader may assume $m=1$ when it comes to differential operators such as gradient and divergence.\footnote{Notation in the case $m>1$ looks exactly the same and is explained in Section~\ref{subsec: Notation}.} We write \eqref{eq:block} as

 where

 is the coefficient matrix of dimension $m(1+n)$ in block form.
 The equation is understood in the weak sense: By $\Le u = 0$ we mean that $u \in \Wloc^{1,2}(\reu; \IC^m)$ satisfies